Whitecaps go international with Nigerian forward, Jamaican defender in MLS SuperDraft

 Di Rosa's twin brother Ben, a defender from Maryland, went in the second round (44th overall) to New York City FC.

-Toronto chose Virginia forward Nathaniel Crofts in the second round (45th overall).
+Toronto chose Virginia winger Nathaniel Crofts in the second round (45th overall).
 The native of Sheffield, England, had 11 goals and 11 assists in 64 games (63 starts) with the Cavaliers.

+"A guy that has really good athleticism … We think he can play a number of positions," said Curtis.

+TFC wasn't short on intel on Crofts.
+His roommate at Virginia is the son of Jeff Bradley, TFC's director of communications.

-CF Montreal, formerly known as the Montreal Impact, previously traded its first-round pick to Austin for Canadian defender Kamal Miller and its second-round selection to Minnesota in the Mason Toye deal.
+CF Montreal previously traded its first-round pick to Austin for Canadian defender Kamal Miller and its second-round selection to Minnesota in the Mason Toye deal.

-Both players will require an international spot if signed to an MLS contract.
+Montreal chose Michigan State midfielder Giuseppe Barone in the third round (63rd overall) and then passed on the 65th overall pick.

-There were 12 Canadians among the 170-plus players available in the draft, which was reduced to three rounds from four this year.
+There were 12 Canadians among the 170-plus players available in the draft.

 Earlier Thursday, the Whitecaps flipped second-round draft picks with Nashville SC, acquiring a 2021 international roster slot in the process.
 Vancouver gave up the 36th overall pick, receiving the 46th overall selection.